AitorSimona/CENTRAL-3D/README.md

 Resource management flow:

-- A resource is dropped on the engine, or put in the assets folder (will need restart)
+- A resource is dropped on the engine, or put in the assets folder
 - Engine automatically imports it, generates meta files and own file format files, the latters stored in the library.
 - When importing again, engine will detect a meta and load the resource from the library, in own file format, which is way faster.